-On Wednesday, May 8, 2019, over 70 people from dozens of local nonprofits participated in Park City Community Foundation’s annual nonprofit workshop, 21st Century Nonprofits: Advancing Diversity, Equity, and Inclusion.
+On Wednesday, May 8, 2019, over 75 people from 34 local nonprofits participated in Park City Community Foundation’s annual nonprofit workshop, 21st Century Nonprofits: Advancing Diversity, Equity, and Inclusion.
 With the generous support of Vail Resorts EpicPromise, Park City Mountain, and our Annual Fund donors, Park City Community Foundation brought in expert facilitators from the Center for Equity and Inclusion out of Portland, Oregon.
 Their mission is to transform the spaces that we live and work in.

 The Center for Equity and Inclusion’s work is anchored in the belief that in order for meaningful, sustainable change to occur, a transformative process must take place.
 This process must support organizations and communities in developing a common language, consciousness, and value in relationship to DEI (culture work).
 It must also develop concrete tools and an equity plan that embeds diversity, equity, and inclusion into an organization’s identity, policies, and procedures (institutional work).

 The day was powerful, with many thoughts, feelings, and experiences being communicated in an open and vulnerable environment.
 A few definitions were helpful in framing the issues: